-Andrew also makes time to work on additional projects as an editor, producer, cinematographer and consultant.
-He helped shoot Amy Berg's expose on Warren Jeffs, Prophet's Prey, as well as an episode of "This is Life with Lisa Ling" for CNN.
+Andrew makes time to freelance as an editor, producer, cinematographer and consultant.
 In addition to film production, Andrew enjoys teaching and working with young people.
 He has taught the documentary storytelling class at the Interlochen Summer Arts Camp as well as the documentary camera class at Maine Media Workshops.
 He currently lives with his wife and frequent collaborator, Jolyn Schleiffarth, in Salt Lake City, Utah.